News

 The draft KRITIS Umbrella Act places operators of critical facilities under several obligations that are strikingly similar in form to the requirements for operators of critical facilities according to the Cybersecurity Act (see particularly section 8a of the Cybersecurity Act).

-• Operators also must designate a point of contact that must be available around the clock (section 8(3) and 8(4)).
+• Operators also must designate a point of contact that must be available around the clock (section 6(1)(1)).

-• Proof of compliance with the requirements is to be provided at regular intervals (section 11(11) and (8)).
+• Proof of compliance with the requirements is to be provided at regular intervals (section 11).

-Operators must immediately report any security incidents to the Federal Civil Protection Office (section 12(1)).
+Operators must immediately report any security incidents to a joint notification center operated by the BSI and the Federal Civil Protection Office (section 12(1)).
 The deadlines for this are extremely strict.
-The authority must be notified within 24 hours of awareness of the incident, and a detailed report is due by one month thereafter (section 12(3)).
+The authorities must be notified within 24 hours of awareness of the incident, and a detailed report is due by one month thereafter (section 12(3)).

 What are the consequences of non-compliance with the KRITIS Umbrella Act?

-If and to the extent that the Federal Civil Protection Office is of the opinion that the measures taken are insufficient, it can order an operator to take the necessary measures (section 11(10).
-Violations of the KRITIS Umbrella Act are punishable by a fine in many cases, including failure to register or complete a risk assessment in a timely manner or insufficient support of the Federal Civil Protection Office (section 19).
+If and to the extent that the competent authority is of the opinion that the measures taken are insufficient, it can order an operator to take the necessary measures (section 11(10).
+Violations of the KRITIS Umbrella Act are punishable by a fine in many cases, including failure to register or complete a risk assessment in a timely manner or insufficient support of the competent authority Federal Civil Protection Office (section 19).
 However, the current draft KRITIS Umbrella Act does not yet set the exact amount of such fines.

-According to the wording of its draft, the KRITIS Umbrella Act is to be introduced in several stages.
-The most important obligations are set to enter into force on 1 January 2026, and the provision regarding fines on 1 January 2027.
+The KRITIS Umbrella Act implements the CER Directive, which requires member states to transpose the requirements into national law by 17 October 2024.
+According to the wording of the current draft, the KRITIS Umbrella Act is to be introduced in several stages.
+The most important obligations are set to enter into force on 17 July 2026.
 These time periods are intended to provide the relevant facilities with sufficient time to comply with the new requirements and implement the necessary resilience measures.

 So far, the KRITIS Umbrella Act is only a draft.
 Many changes may still come before it is adopted.
 However, the essential core content of the KRITIS Umbrella Act is prescribed by European law.